 Made in 72 hours for Ludum Dare 49 with Godot.
 Come to our Discord to talk about it, or give feedback :)

 I uploaded a post jam version as browser playable and downloadable (changelog below).
 I always recommend to play the downloadable, as the browser can have audio issues (crackling).
-If you want to rate the game for ludum dare, best play the downloadables called Karawan, not the PostJam versions.

 - control with mouse

 - try to get wagons for all 3 resources